-The book is a breezy 200-page summary of the country’s current impasse, addressing how the long-running conflict with the Kurdistan Workers’ Party (PKK) and the rise and fall of the Gülenist network accelerated authoritarianism in today’s Turkey.
+The book, spanning a brisk 200 pages, offers a concise overview of the nation’s ongoing deadlock, delving into how the persistent conflict with the Kurdistan Workers’ Party (PKK) and the ascent and decline of the Gülenist network propelled authoritarianism in modern-day Turkey.

 Why did you decide to write this book at this point?

 The primary objective behind penning this book was to unveil the truth concerning a pivotal period in Turkey’s history.
 It aims to rectify the narrative regarding the deepening of Turkey’s most profound conflict, the Kurdish predicament, despite a fleeting window of opportunity for resolution.
 Moreover, it sheds light on how the breakdown of peace negotiations with the Kurds precipitated the erosion of Turkey’s democratic institutions.

 Additionally, my intention was to present an alternative perspective on the Middle East to a non-Turkish readership.
 This is crucial because resolving the ongoing turmoil in the Middle East is intricately linked to Turkey’s four-decade-long Kurdish dilemma and the government’s chosen approach to address it.

 Today in Turkey ultra-nationalism is at the center of government, becoming more strident by the day.
 It is almost surreal to recall that not so long ago a peace deal between the state and the PKK seemed to be in sight.

 During my seminars on the book here in the U.K., recounting the events spanning from 2013 to 2016, beginning with the initiation of the peace process and culminating in the July 2016 coup attempt, often elicits incredulity.